You’ve finished writing your first cold email.

 Looks perfect.
 So you hit the Send button.

-While proofreading your email that you just sent, you realize your folly: You misspelled the prospect’s name!
+While rereading your email that you just sent, you realize you misspelled the prospect’s name!
 Yikes.

 Well, not anymore.
 You can save that job – or avert any crisis – by unsending an email.

 In this guide, we’ll give you a step-by-step walk-through of how you can unsend emails and save yourself from having any email regrets.

 Yes, you can unsend emails in Gmail – but it’s an option available for only a short period of time after hitting send.

 As you hit the Send button, you’ll see an Undo option right away.